 Comprehensive test results for Category 6, Category 6A and fiber optic certification of cable plant per specifications of TIA/EIA-568-C, and all addendums.
 Immediately following new Category 6/6A copper and single-mode fiber installation, submit raw test results via e-mail to the Raleigh IT Service Center representative who will be performing copper and fiber site acceptance.
 All testing must be performed using an industry standard compliant test device.
 Test results must be furnished in format used by testing device.
 Vender generated spreadsheets or PDF’s are not acceptable.
 Paper test results are not acceptable.
 There is a USPS 10MB attachment limit.
 USPS cannot access file sharing sites.

-Project Record Documents: Accurately record the following:
+Project Record Documents: Accurately record the following as-built documentation:

-Cable pulling schedules, in printed form on CD-ROM.
+Final copper cable termination schedules, in printed form on CD-ROM.

+Final fiber backbone schematic showing a visual representation of the fiber port connections for each distribution center within the CCR, TR’s and TE’s.
+Schematic shall be provided to USPS IT in a USPS compatible version of AutoCAD.

 Cable routings (as-built drawings) shall be provided with cable plant depicted on floor plans prior to acceptance.
 The drawings must identify location of all T/Os (Telecommunications Outlets), TR/TE’s (Telecommunication Rooms / Enclosures), Consolidated Computer Room (CCR) and any other installed component of the cabling solution.
 Show actual routing of the cable bundles (pathways) and backbone cables on the floor plans.
 Provide master overall set plus one set for each TR/TE which will detail T/O’s and CP’s served by that TR/TE.
-As-built drawings will be provided to USPS IT electronically in a USPS compatible version of AutoCAD on a CD-ROM.
+As-built drawings shall be provided to USPS IT electronically in a USPS compatible version of AutoCAD on a CD-ROM.

-Labeling shall conform to the USPS labeling guidelines.
-All 48 port Copper Patch Panels in the CCR, TR’s or TE’s shall be labeled 1 thru the end port number.
-For any questions, contact RITSC SME for clarification.

-A detailed cable termination record will be provided in sufficient detail, so that:

-Telephone Utility Company or telephone interconnect company can install cross connects.

-Postal Service users can install and maintain patch cords at patch panel fields.

-The location and size of the service entrance conduits are known.

 Operations and Maintenance Data: Data including wiring diagrams, parts lists, shop drawings, product data, manufacturer's instructions for cables and equipment and certifications identified above shall be provided.

 Total Systems Solution Warranty: Minimum 15 year warranty from both manufacturer of cabling as well as connecting hardware when installed together according to predetermined manufacturers’ specifications.
 Installer shall possess certifications from manufacturers of the components installed as a total systems solution and must present said certifications to the contracting officer through the USPS Project Manager in advance of beginning the Work.